Automakers to Obama and Romney: stay away

 Obama, as president, has spoken at several GM and Chrysler plants, but that was before the campaign became a two-man race with Romney.

-Obama spoke at a large Ford plant in Chicago in August 2010.

-Obama and his 2008 Republican rival John McCain both spoke at GM plants during the campaign, but that was before the first bailout money went to GM and Chrysler under Bush.
+Obama and his 2008 Republican rival John McCain both spoke at GM plants during the campaign, but that was before the first bailout money went to GM and Chrysler under President George W. Bush.

 “We have a long-standing policy of not allowing political campaigning at our manufacturing or other facilities,” said Ford in a statement.